 Maturing funds will be distributed by wire, by check to the address on file, or transferred to a BoW savings or checking account.
 There is a ten-day grace period before a CD automatically renews.

 Unlimited beneficiaries (equal shares) can be named, with Social Security numbers required for all named beneficiaries.
 In a February 2021 Review post, DA reader, mez, stated the following:

 Want a beneficiary/payable-on-death designation on an account?

 Be prepared to come with that person's legal ID and social security number.

 CSR confirmed that a copy of government ID (driver’s license, passport, etc.) must be submitted for each named beneficiary.
 If a beneficiary is a child, a copy of a birth certificate is sufficient.

 Headquartered in Whittier, California, the aptly named Bank of Whittier has a brick-and-mortar presence in Los Angeles County (CA) and Dallas County (TX).

-That being said, BoW is a relatively small bank ($117 million in assets) and small banks have been known to change national availability, if demand exceeds their infrastructure capability.
+That being said, BoW is a relatively small bank ($170 million in assets) and small banks have been known to change national availability, if demand exceeds the capability of the bank’s infrastructure.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.